top of page

 his downward arch.
 Delicious power wrapped around her, causing a shiver to course through her.
 “What

 makes you think we haven’t sent reports of this back to the main host?”
-A soft low voice drifted through the
+A soft, low voice drifted through

 “No one would believe the report.”
 Morrigan watched the figure come into view, a subtle layer of fog

 hanging around their ankles.
-A woman by the simple green dress that was draped over blue-tinged skin.
+A woman in a simple green dress that was draped over blue-tinged skin.
 She

 Morrigan barely covered her ears before the unearthly scream shattered the area.
 “Well, that explains a lot.”